rltvty2/wli/linux/README.md

 4. On reboot you boot the live environment from the FAT32 partition and run the distro's installer, which will automatically find the unformatted partition.

-### ext4 / xfs / ext3  →  Loopback image (Wubi-style)
-If your root filesystem is **ext4** (or ext3/xfs), no repartitioning happens at all.
-Instead the installer:
-1. Creates a large **sparse image file** (`/var/lib/linux-installer/<distro>_root.img`).
-2. Formats it ext4 and extracts the live squashfs rootfs into it.
-3. Adds a GRUB 2 menu entry using `loopback` that boots from the image.

-The new distro runs entirely inside the image file.
-Because the image is sparse, it only occupies as much real disk space as data is actually written to it.
-You can later migrate to a real partition using standard `rsync` + `grub-install`.

 ---